 - Trams always have priority.

-- If you turn left or right, you must give way to all straight-through road users (including pedestrians).
+- If you turn left or right, you must give way to all straight-going road users (including pedestrians).

 - Priority vehicles with optical and sound signals (such as police, fire departments, and ambulances) always have priority.